apache/hudi/website/docs/hoodie_deltastreamer.md

 4. start the S3EventsSource and S3EventsHoodieIncrSource using the `HoodieDeltaStreamer` utility as shown in sample commands below:

 Insert code sample from this blog: https://hudi.apache.org/blog/2021/08/23/s3-events-source/#configuration-and-setup

+### GCS Events
+Google Cloud Storage (GCS) service provides an event notification mechanism which will post notifications when certain events happen in your GCS bucket.
+You can read more at [Pubsub Notifications](https://cloud.google.com/storage/docs/pubsub-notifications/).
+GCS will put these events in a Cloud Pubsub topic.
+Apache Hudi provides a GcsEventsSource that can read from Cloud Pubsub to trigger/processing of new or changed data as soon as it is available on GCS.

+#### Setup
+A detailed guide on [How to use the system](https://docs.google.com/document/d/1VfvtdvhXw6oEHPgZ_4Be2rkPxIzE0kBCNUiVDsXnSAA/edit#heading=h.tpmqk5oj0crt) is available.
+A high level overview of the same is provided below.
+1. Configure Cloud Storage Pubsub Notifications for the bucket.
+Follow Google’s documentation here: [https://cloud.google.com/storage/docs/reporting-changes](reporting changes)
+2. Create a Pubsub subscription corresponding to the topic
+3. Note the GCS Project Id, the GCS Subscription Id and use them for the following Hoodie configurations:
+   1. hoodie.deltastreamer.source.gcs.project.id=GCP_PROJECT_ID
+   2. hoodie.deltastreamer.source.gcs.subscription.id=SUSBCRIPTION_ID
+   3. Start the GcsEventsSource using the `HoodieDeltaStreamer` utility with --source-class parameter as `org.apache.hudi.utilities.sources.GcsEventsSource` and hoodie.deltastreamer.source.cloud.meta.ack=true, and path related configs as described in the detailed guide mentiond above.
+4. Start the GcsEventsSource using the `HoodieDeltaStreamer` utility with --source-class parameter as `org.apache.hudi.utilities.sources.GcsEventsHoodieIncrSource` and other parameters as mentioned in the detailed guide above.

 ### JDBC Source
 Hudi can read from a JDBC source with a full fetch of a table, or Hudi can even read incrementally with checkpointing from a JDBC source.